mymattcarroll/trance/docs/development.md

 ## Running Locally

-1. Create the following `.env` file in the `./lib` directory (this file is intentionally ignored by git)
+1. Create the following `.env` file in the root directory of this repository (this file is intentionally ignored by git)

     ```
     PORT=4000